 ABC increased prices in 2004 for the first time in three years.
 So far there has been no apparent price resistance from customers.
-Trade terms are 20-35% discount.
-Normal short discount is 20% (i.e. a trade order for one copy of book order gets 20% discount).
-An order for two to five copies gets 33,3% discount, and an order for more than six copies of one title get 35% discount.
+Trade terms are 20-35%: single copies 20%, 2-5 copies of single titles or assorted titles 33 1/3%, 6 or more copies of one title 35%.
+Short discount is 20% for any quantity ordered of certain titles.
 A wholly exceptional order can get 40% discount.
-This compares with other UK distributors' trade discount levels of 40% to (exceptionally) 70% depending on the subject area, order volume, etc.24 Pricing is one of the most difficult tasks in the book trade.
+This compares with other UK distributors' trade discount levels of 40% to (exceptionally) 70% depending on the subject area, order volume, etc. Pricing is one of the most difficult tasks in the book trade.
 ABC performs this function on behalf of the publishers (publishers price the books themselves for their domestic markets, and often base prices closely on the actual development, production and distribution costs plus a small margin).
 In the case of ABC, prices for the northern markets are set according to market forces rather than against actual production and distribution costs.
 Similarly, ABC/MSUP sets the prices of books for the US market, using information on competitors' titles etc.

-- It is recommended that price levels be examined annually, and maintained at sufficiently high levels to meet operating costs without discouraging buyers. - Postal charges are an issue which ABC is looking at, but it may not be wise to increase prices and introduce some cost recovery mechanisms at the same time.
-In 2006, it may be sufficient to introduce recovery of postal charges.
+- It is recommended that price levels be examined annually, and maintained at sufficiently high levels to meet operating costs without discouraging buyers. - Postal charges are an issue which ABC is looking at, but it may not be wise to increase prices and introduce or vary cost recovery mechanisms at the same time.
+In 2006, it may be sufficient to examine recovery of postal charges.